Gmugra/ls-trickytitle/readme.txt

 Plugin "Tricky Title" for LiveStreet CMS 1.0.1
-Actual plugin version: 1.0
+Actual plugin version: 2.0

-Plagin modify content of HTML tag <title>...</title>, that it looks informative for the search engines, unique for each page, and at the same time not lose meaningfulness.
+Plugin modify content of HTML tag <title>...</title>, that it looks informative for the search engines, unique for each page, and at the same time not lose meaningfulness.

+Also Plugin can fill value of meta tag "keywords", using same ideas.

 Primarily focused on pages with lists of topics.